 Sensitivity analyses are performed on a bi-annual basis.
+For a part of the market and mortality scenarios, including all sensitivities described below, a quarterly analysis is performed.
 In these analyses, the impact of instantaneous changes of external factors related to various risk types on Aegon Spaarkas is assessed.
-For each sensitivity analysis, the immediate impact on Aegon Spaarkas' Solvency II ratio as per year-end 2019 is as follows:
+For each sensitivity analysis, the immediate impact on Aegon Spaarkas' Solvency II ratio as per year-end 2020 is as follows: